raoul2000/yii2-workflow/guide/intro-workflow.md

 ### Summary

-The *SimpleWorkflowBehavior* maintains internally the *real* value of the current post status.
+The *SimpleWorkflowBehavior* maintains internally the *real* value of the current model status.
 To actually change the status of a model you have two options :

 - assign a value to the `status` attribute and save (or update) it : the value assigned to the `status` attribute